 - Photographs of artificially produced hybrid plants or animals, mounted specimens, or obviously set arrangements, are ineligible, as is any form of manipulation that alters the truth of the photographic statement.

 - No techniques that add to, relocate, replace, or remove picture elements except by cropping are permitted.
+No compositing.
 Techniques that enhance the presentation of the photograph without changing the nature story or the pictorial content are permitted.

 - People: any depiction of human beings.
 Formal or casual portraiture, documentary, and photo-journalistic images are all appropriate as is an image of one or multiple people.
 Expressive images of specific body parts such as the eyes, hands or face are all allowed.